dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Log level

 Every log specifies a <xref:Microsoft.Extensions.Logging.LogLevel> value.
-The log level indicates the degree of severity or importance.
+The log level indicates the severity or importance.
 For example, you might write an `Information` log when a method ends normally and a `Warning` log when a method returns a *404 Not Found* status code.

 The following code creates `Information` and `Warning` logs: